mtorressandoval/FFidelity/README.md

 This project is based on the algorithm introduced in [Flammia-2011](https://arxiv.org/abs/1104.4695), in companion with the stochastic optimization algorithm cspsa [Gidi-2021](https://arxiv.org/abs/2203.06044).

 The algorithm aims to reconstruct an unkwnon state $\sigma$ by perfoming a minimal number of measures.
-To do so we use a known pure state $\rho$.
-The indicator of closeness between these two states is given by the fidelity.
+To do so we use a known pure state $\rho$ as reference state.
+We use as indicator of closeness between these two states the Fidelity $F$.
-Our algorithm consist of three steps
+Our algorithm consist of three steps:
-* Item 1 Approximate the Fidelity using a MonteCarlo.
-This will generate a diccionary with some measures
+* Minimization and Randomness
-* Item 2 Use CSPSA to maximize the Fidelity.
+**  Approximate the Fidelity using a MonteCarlo approximation.
+This will generate a diccionary with some measures **  Use CSPSA to maximize the Fidelity.

-* Item 3 Minimize the
+*  Using the

 In the following lines I will describe each block of the algorithm.